KrakenMInitials/KrakenMInitials.github.io/README.md

 ### 2D Platformer ([link](https://editor.p5js.org/Willwrum/full/jkZAA0YGr))
 p5js, JSON                                           | Oct 18 – Dec 10, 2023
-- In a team of 5, created a platformer.
-My work centered around mechanics of collisions, gravity, and movement of sprites Employed playtest feedback in development and produced a technical report on design process
+Created a game with an interactive menu and two levels in a team of 5  | Oct 19 - Dec 15, 2023
+- Emulated a proper game physics with imitated gravity, forces and momentum in addition to hitboxes, collisions, and ‘killblocks’
+- Split movement and collisions into indepedent vertical and horizontal components to avoid phasing through the side of platforms
+- Utilized object-oriented programming in creation of platforms and game map for infinite scaling potential
+- Skills Acquired:
+- Avoided hard-code as it leads to bugs in development and coded with development in mind
+- Debugged a LOT of bugs
+- Employed a feedback loop of new content>discovering bugs>solving bugs>implementing feedback.

 ### Downloader
+C | 31 Oct - Nov 10, 2024
 - Replicated UNIX curl command to curl from a .txt file with multiple items to download
 - Forked processes to handle x downloads at a time